hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ### Generate Classes

-Go to the working directory and run `cdktf get` to create the appropriate TypeScript classes automatically.
+Go to the working directory and run `cdktf get` to create the appropriate TypeScript classes for the provider automatically.

 ```bash
 cdktf get